The Paris Kollection

 And the mirror each culture offers the other

 The Paris Kollection vision: To inspire conversation so we may embrace the passage of time.
 We offer a collection of stories and photos of both horse and human elders.
-In those stories, we will see the similar challenges both populations face, find wisdom for an aging world, and discover compassion for elders in both worlds.
+In those stories, we will see the similar challenges both populations face, find wisdom for and from an elder community, and discover compassion for all in both worlds.
 The Paris Kollection will encourage a social commentary in which we rethink our passage of time and improve the elder journey for both horses and humans.

-To create this supporting narrative The Paris Kollection started with community discussions.
+To create this initial supporting narrative The Paris Kollection started with community discussions.
 These created the foundations of aging in the equine world and its reflection on similar fundamentals of aging for human elders.
 I have entitled this: Youthful and Useful ~ A narrative on our perspectives of the passage of time in horses and humans.
+Through reflection we discover new ways of embracing that which can be enhanced.

 The purpose of this narrative is to begin a dialogue.
-It is a reflection in a mirror that starts a conversation.
-We then hold the mirror to both cultures we see similar gaps as well as common gifts.
+It is a look in the mirror that starts a conversation.
+We then hold the mirror to both cultures and see similar gaps as well as common gifts.
 Let us start in the horse world with themes of aging and tending to our beloved equine elders.

 It seems there are two paths regarding aging horses in the equine world.
 The first path gives the horse a home until its last breath.
 Their caregivers have thought out the costs involved (the rising expenses in the care of an older equine) and are prepared for all that comes with spending a lifetime with the horse.